Employment Law

 Gather Evidence

 If you believe that you have been treated unfairly due to your age, you’ll need to gather evidence of the discrimination.
 We suggest you keep a journal and document every instance that contributed to the discrimination.
-Further, try to get witness statements from your fellow employees who may have seen the discrimination first hand.
+Further, try to get witness statements from your fellow employees who may have seen the discrimination firsthand.
 Make sure to keep copies of any important documents that support your claim.

 Keep Records